 How To Use Santoku Knife Properly

 Here is a basic guide to using the Santoku Knife Properly.
 Using Santoku Knife is similar to using any kitchen knife except for the fact that you need to be a little more careful because of the sharp edge of the Santoku Knife.
+Our experienced editors have also written an in-depth article about the general considerations to use a kitchen knife properly.

 - The first thing to do is to position the hand in order to hold the knife correctly.
 You must adopt a comfortable position which offers you the optimal grip.